 Normally you are given 7-14 days in which to action this, and we always recommend copying the regulator into your further correspondence with the data subject so they have evidence you have complied.
 Ultimately, however, most regulators are mainly concerned with penalising organisations that do not respond to DSARs at all; so, provided that you do respond to the best of your ability and, crucially, you provide to the data subject a comprehensive cover letter explaining your rationale for redactions and exclusions, it is fairly unlikely that a regulator will follow up on a complaint from an aggrieved data subject.

 The DPO Centre’s DSAR Audit is designed to help organisations assess their end-to-end DSAR process, identify any gaps or inefficiencies, and provide tailored, workable solutions to ensure robust DSAR handling.
 In addition, if you are thinking about outsourcing all or part of your DSAR process, our dedicated DSAR Response Service can take away the stress of DSARs by enabling you to respond appropriately and in a timely manner.
+Also if you would like to get in touch regarding our other Data Protection Services.
 Fill in the form below to find out more.